Speed up the installation of base-os

 Will time an update next.

-#17 Updated by Sean Fagan over 1 year ago
+#17 Updated by Sean Fagan almost 2 years ago

 - Status changed from Screened to 19

 commit:acdd7f88492938a2ae888305d4d434a742d9c648 improves installation speed of base-os significantly (well, the post-installation gap is significantly smaller now).
 There's not a lot to be done about the fact that there are almost 80,000 filesystem objects in base-os right now, most of which are significantly smaller than the blocksize used by both the filesystem and usb devices.
 Doing a checksum of the files right after being written does not appear to be a limiting factor, since from running iostat it's clear that I/O is simply not being done for large periods -- that's what caching and asynchronous writes get you.

 (Now, switching to something other than gzip may help, but has compatibility issues; another possibility is to decompress the package file after verification but before extraction.
 I've not benchmarked either of those, as getting rid of the very significant delay between the package being installed and it going onto the next package seemed like a good start.)